Homemade Pizza School

 Photo by Luke Southern on Unsplash

 The fun of good charcuterie boards is creativity.
 You can mix and match all kinds of flavors.
 But experts agree on a few basic rules to follow to have a well-balanced board.
+You can even buy a personalized charcuterie board.

 The cheeses should be a mix of soft and hard cheeses with opposite flavors.
 For example, include soft Brie, hard Parmesano, and smoked gouda.